 Whether you have a task you want to work on with others, a fresh idea or solution you want to demo, or topics you want to discuss to learn from others’ experience, this part of the program provides a space for you to achieve all of this.
 Please pitch your ideas and we’ll fill in the (currently blank) program for you to make the most of the Coalition’s collective digital preservation expertise.

-The call for session suggestions is now closed - watch this space for the program coming soon!
+The call for session suggestions is now closed.

 Each session will offer approximately 45 minutes for you to either: